NJ Couple’s US Open Love Story Comes Full Circle With Viral Jumbotron Proposal

 “It worked really well because [Sabalenka] won the first set,” Kraft said.
 “It didn’t disturb the match or create controversy.”

-Sabalenka, who ended up winning the match and 2025 US Open, making her a four-time Grand Slam winner, spoke about the sweet moment to the press after the match.
+Sabalenka ended up winning the 2025 US Open, making her a four-time Grand Slam winner.
+She spoke about Kraft and Fredriksson's sweet moment to the press after the match.

 "I think it’s the first time that someone proposed during my match," she said.
 "It was a very sweet moment.
 I was trying to not smile.
 I was just trying to keep focusing on my game.
 It was a great moment and I wish them a happy marriage."